Dragon Fruit – Pitaya Or Pitahaya

 What is Dragon Fruit?

-Dragon fruit grows in Mexico, Central, and South America and is a variety of prickly pear cactus fruit.
-It gets its name from its appearance, with its vibrant, scaly skin resembling that of a dragon.
-It looks spectacular and a bit daunting but is very easy to work with and is delicious.
-In Spanish, dragon fruit is called the pitaya or pitahaya.
+Dragon fruit grows in Mexico, Central, and South America and is quite a lot of prickly pear cactus fruit.
+It will get its identify from its look, with its vibrant, scaly pores and skin resembling that of a dragon.
+It appears spectacular and a bit daunting however could be very straightforward to work with and is scrumptious.
+In Spanish, dragon fruit is known as the pitaya or pitahaya.

 pink dragon fruit in wooden bowlpink dragon fruit in wooden bowl

-In Mexico, many cactus fruits are eaten like the “tuna,” the sweet fruit of one type of prickly pear cactus and the xoconostle, the sour fruit of another.
-The two most common types of dragon fruit are the white-fleshed and red-fleshed varieties.
-The white-fleshed dragon fruit, also known as Hylocereus undatus, is characterized by its creamy flesh speckled with tiny black seeds.
-On the other hand, the red-fleshed dragon fruit, known as Hylocereus costaricensis, has a colorful magenta interior and a slightly sweeter taste.
-Both varieties are visually appealing and have a refreshing, mildly sweet flavor that is often likened to a blend of kiwi and pear.
+In Mexico, many cactus fruits are eaten just like the “tuna,” the candy fruit of 1 kind of prickly pear cactus and the xoconostle, the bitter fruit of one other.
+The two commonest varieties of dragon fruit are the white-fleshed and red-fleshed varieties.
+The white-fleshed dragon fruit, also called Hylocereus undatus, is characterised by its creamy flesh speckled with tiny black seeds.
+On the opposite hand, the red-fleshed dragon fruit, generally known as Hylocereus costaricensis, has a colourful magenta inside and a barely sweeter style.
+Both varieties are visually interesting and have a refreshing, mildly candy taste that’s usually likened to a mix of kiwi and pear.
 The seeds are edible.

 How to Cut Dragon Fruit

-The fruit looks a little scary and tough but it is easy to cut and clean.
+The fruit appears a bit of scary and hard however it’s straightforward to chop and clear.
 Slice the fruit in half lengthwise.

 pink dragon fruit halves on wooden cutting boardpink dragon fruit halves on wooden cutting board

-Use a small knife to separate the flesh of the fruit from the outer skin.
-Discard the skin.
+Use a small knife to separate the flesh of the fruit from the outer pores and skin.
+Discard the pores and skin.

 removing the flesh from dragon fruitremoving the flesh from dragon fruit

-Once you have removed the flesh from the outer skin, cut the fruit into slices or cubes depending on how you plan to use it.
+Once you might have eliminated the flesh from the outer pores and skin, lower the fruit into slices or cubes relying on how you propose to make use of it.

 peeled dragon fruit on cutting boardpeeled dragon fruit on cutting board

-Dragon fruit slices with the skin on make a beautiful garnish.
+Dragon fruit slices with the pores and skin on make an exquisite garnish.

 slicing pink dragon fruit on a wooden cutting boardslicing pink dragon fruit on a wooden cutting board